Gowresh7/path_tracking/README.md

 ### Pure Pursuit Algorithm

-For the initial implementation, Pure Pursuit Algorithm was chosen for its relatively simple algorithm, which calculates the steeirng angle based on a lookahead point on the input path.
+For the initial implementation, Pure Pursuit Algorithm was chosen for its relatively simple algorithm, which calculates the steering angle based on a lookahead point on the input path.

 ### Modular Design